 Without modern DC charging stations, long-distance journeys in electric cars are unthinkable.
 Tesla has done pioneering work here with its Supercharger network and has largely allayed its customers' fears of insufficient range and long charging times.

-But of course this only applies as long as fast charging at the Superchargers also works.
-What to do if the charging process only produces error messages but no range?
+But of course this only applies as long as fast charging at the Superchargers works.
+What to do if the charging process only produces error messages, but no range?

 You have parked at the Supercharger, the charging cable is plugged in and the battery should now be filling up again.
-But Tesla DC fast charging does not work.
+But Tesla DC fast charging is not working.
 What could be the reason for this?

 Correctly plugged in?

-The first check should be whether the cable has been plugged in correctly and is locked.
+The first thing to check is whether the cable has been plugged in correctly and is locked.
 Dirt in the connection can also be a reason for the fault.
 However, be extremely careful when cleaning the Supercharger cable, as the contacts are naturally live.

-In order to prevent dirt in the connection from the outset, we recommend a charging socket cover.
+In order to prevent dirt in the connection from the outset, we recommend using a charging socket cover .

 If the error persists, you should switch to another Supercharger charging station or to a completely different charging option to rule out an error at the individual charging station.

 Charging adapters can also be the cause of the problem.
-If you use one and have the option of charging at certain charging points without it, give it a try.
-Although this does not solve the problem directly, it does help in the search for the culprit.
+If you are using one and have the option of charging at certain charging stations without it, try it out.
+This may not solve the problem directly, but it will help you find the culprit.

 Let Tesla sleep

 Does the problem persist?
 Then you could try a few resets.
-Let your Tesla sleep first: switch off guard mode, lock the car and move far enough away so that the key is no longer recognized.
-This allows the car to go into standby mode after a short time, which can resolve many software problems.
+Let your Tesla sleep first: guard mode off, lock the car and move far enough away so that the key is no longer recognized.
+This will put the car into a standby mode after a short time, which can fix many software problems.

 The last option is to get help from Tesla.
-This can be done either via the breakdown assistance hotline on +49 (0) 30 700 149 725, which should also have direct access to your vehicle's diagnostic data, or via a service center.
+This can be done either via the breakdown assistance hotline on +49 (0) 30 700 149 725, which should also be able to access your vehicle's diagnostic data directly, or via a service center.

 Have you ever had charging problems?
 Tell us about it in the comments!